CKDu in Sri Lanka: Timeline

 1990 - CKDu first reported in Sri Lanka's dry zones.

 2009 - Sri Lanka's Ministry of Health and The World Health Organization conducted a study to determine the etiology of CKDu with the goal of developing preventative strategies.

 2016 - A case definition for CKDu was developed and published by Sri Lanka's Ministry of Health to help identify CKDu in Sri Lanka.

 Disease overview

 CKDu is characterized by a lack of common risk factors (e.g. diabetes and hypertension) normally associated with Chronic Kidney Disease.
 This disease manifests itself as asymptomatic at first, with a slow progression until later stages, when it becomes irreversible.
 The most common symptoms include: fatigue, panting, lack of appetite, nausea, and anemia.
 CKDu typically results in death due to low access to dialysis and organ transplant technology.
-Annual deaths are estimated at around 1,400 based on medical and clinical observations.
+Annual deaths are estimated at 1,400 based on medical and clinical observations.
 Affected kidneys exhibit a toxic etiology called tubulointerstitial nephritis.